benwhicks/research-digital-garden/src/site/notes/dag-informed-dashboard-design.md

 ## Paper ideas

-[[People/Joshua Weidlich\|Joshua Weidlich]] keen to on this, grouped under [[writing--dag-informed-dashboard-case-study\|writing--dag-informed-dashboard-case-study]], although had second thoughts and was wondering how the applications might work in a non-dashboard feedback environment.
+[[People/Joshua Weidlich\|Joshua Weidlich]] keen to on this, grouped under [[writing-on-hold--dag-informed-dashboard-case-study\|writing-on-hold--dag-informed-dashboard-case-study]], although had second thoughts and was wondering how the applications might work in a non-dashboard feedback environment.

 Some reading: https://learning-analytics.info/index.php/JLA/article/view/8399